BOBROSS1/safe-rl-gridworld/README.md

 # safe-rl-gridworld
-Implementation agent with shields in a gridworld environment
+Implementation agent with shields in a gridworld environment.

+Qlearning implementaztion in qlearning.py
+Results in results.ipynb